 The 1031 Tax Deferred Exchange

-This is one you definitely don't get with stocks.
-When you sell your stock shares at a profit, you owe the current rate of capital gains taxes for the year of the sale.
-It's the same for most other investment property, but not for real estate investments.
+You owe the current rate of capital gains taxes for the year of the sale when you sell stock shares at a profit.
+It's the same for most other investment assets as well, but not for real estate investments.

 The rules are complicated, so you'll most likely need an accountant or a 1031 Exchange company to apply the exact details to your personal situation.
 But if you roll all the profit of the sale of a rental property into another property within a specific time frame and according to certain guidelines, you may not have to pay capital gains on that profit.
 You can pass your gains forward until the time of a final sale.